The Accountability Paradox: How Platform API Restrictions Undermine AI Transparency Mandates: Methods

 \subsection{Broader VLOP Survey Methodology}

-For the broader VLOP survey (Table~\ref{tab:vlop_analysis}), we employed a structured documentary analysis distinct from our in-depth case studies.
-This survey aimed to assess generalizability rather than provide comprehensive platform-specific analysis.
+For the broader VLOP survey (Table~\ref{tab:vlop_analysis}), we employed a structured documentary analysis that was distinct from our in-depth case studies.
+This survey aimed to assess generalizability rather than provide a comprehensive platform-specific analysis.

 \textbf{Data Collection Protocol}: For each of the 19 DSA-designated services (17 VLOPs and 2 VLOSEs), we systematically collected: (1) official documentation including developer portal terms of service, API documentation, and researcher access program descriptions (accessed September--November 2024); (2) transparency reports mandated under DSA Article 15; (3) academic literature documenting researcher experiences; and (4) technology press coverage of API policy changes (2022--2024).